kozyilmaz/bether/README.md

 ![Bether](https://github.com/kozyilmaz/bether/raw/master/readme/ethstats.png "Proof-of-concept IoT backend")

 ### Using Ethereum + Swarm as an IoT backend
 In this setup IoT gateways which relatively powerful LoRa/NB-IoT devices, are used to push collected data to a torrent-like file storage network named ```swarm``` via HTTP.
-File handles that are created as a result of this operation are pushed into Ethereum network via a smart contract named [vendor.sol](ethereum/vendor.sol).
-Using ````swarm````like a storage service  and ```Èthereum blockchain``` as a file explorer makes it possible to use Ethereum+Swarm as a generic web backend
+Created file handles (64 byte long hashes) are pushed into Ethereum network via a smart contract named [vendor.sol](ethereum/vendor.sol).
+Using ````swarm````like a storage service  and ```Èthereum blockchain``` as a file explorer makes it possible to use Ethereum + Swarm as a generic web backend for IoT device manufacturers.
 * [How to deploy and run 'vendor' smart contract](ethereum/README.md)

 ### Complete setup guide